janekprange/Master-Thesis/obsidian/Master Thesis/Questions.md

 ## General Questions
-- credentials for the server

 - exact title
-	- Producing interpretable style vectors and steering large language models towards user appropriate text generation
+	- (Producing interpretable style vectors and steering large language models towards user appropriate text generation)
 	- Steering large language models towards user appropriate text generation with interpretable style vectors
+	- Steering large language models towards group-specific explanation generation with interpretable style vectors
 - For which audience should I write the thesis? (e.g. explaining LLMs in detail or assuming the reader knows that)
-- is the only difference between activation steering and trained steering how the vector is produced?
-Isn't the hidden state practically the same as the activation layer? -> yes, there is no further difference ([[@subramaniExtractingLatentSteering2022]] section 2.2)
+- Which models should I use
+	- Decoder: Llama3.2 with llama-cpp-python? (*How to access the hidden states for steering?* -> code by konen et. al.)
+	- Encoder: evtl.
+DeBerta Large

 ## Paper Questions

 - [[@patelLearningInterpretableStyle2023]]
 	- Why would the euclidian distance between to style vectors not be meaningful without further computation? (section 3)
 	- What is contrastive learning / triplet loss in this context? (section 3.3) -> Khosla et al., 2020; Schroff et al., 2015